Vikrant23Sharma/Vikrant23Sharma/README.md

 # 💫 About Me:
-I am a Bachelor of Management Studies graduate specialization in Marketing.
-My expertise lies in tools like Power BI, Tableau, Advanced Excel, and SQL, where I create interactive dashboards and perform trend analysis.
-I am skilled at transforming complex data into actionable insights while maintaining a focus on delivering measurable results
+High-performing Bachelor of Management Studies graduate specialized in Marketing, with a strong technical foundation in Data Analytics.
+Expert at transforming complex Market Data into Actionable Insights to drive business growth.
+Proven track record in Data Cleaning, Statistical Analysis, and developing interactive dashboards using SQL, Power BI, and Tableau.

 ## 🌐 Socials: